AnozieChibuike/AGBEROCHAT2.0/README.md

 # **AGBEROCHAT 2.0**

- It is a chat interface built on socket.io.
+ It is a chat interface built with socket.io.
 The Server script was written with Flask to handle the end to end communication between the client and the server.

 # Contributing to **AGBEROCHAT 2.0**